isaacarnault/ml-spark-scala/SPARK_SCALA_ML.md

 </details>

-I hope this gist will help you start with Machine Learning using `Scala`.
+I hope this gist will give you the basics to start a `Machine Learning` project using `Spark` and `IntelliJ`.